Child & Adolescent Psychiatrist

 MBBS, DPM, FRCPsych, FRCP(Canada), FRCP (Edin)

-Note: Dr Mirza is not presently accepting new referrals.
-(October 2016)
+Note: Dr Mirza is not currently accepting new patients.

 K.A.H Mirza has over thirty years of experience in the assessment and treatment of children, young people and adults with psychiatric disorders and substance misuse across four different countries including Ireland, India, Canada and the UK.
 After qualifying in Medicine in 1982, he has worked in General Adult Psychiatry for a decade before specializing in Child and adolescent psychiatry at the Maudsley Hospital, London and University of Cambridge, UK.

 Dr. Mirza has been working at a consultant level over the previous 20 years and has held senior academic and clinical positions in major universities across the world including University of Cambridge, UK, Dalhousie University Canada, and Institute of psychiatry, Kings College, London.
 He retired from the Maudsley Hospital, London recently after 17 years of meritorious service in the NHS and took up the position of a Consultant Psychiatrist at the Priory Hospital, Ticehurst, UK, a specialist inpatient service for young people with complex mental health problems.